They call themselves Men Going Their Own Way and they dislike feminism so much they are grabbing their balls and going home.

 This original manifesto stands in stark contrast to the definition that is currently offered by MGTOW.com.
 It begins with the declaration, "The goal is to instill [sic] masculinity in men, femininity in women, and work toward limited government!" before adding that in order for men to be masculine, women must first lose their masculine traits.
 It then goes on to say, "Women have other qualities is [sic] not interesting to men because we don't need them!
 Femininity will be the price women pay for enjoying masculinity in men."

 Since that time, the movement has exploded in westernized English-speaking countries such as the US, Canada, Australia, and the UK.
-According to MGTOW.com, the epicentre of men going their own way is Toronto because the centre of the Canadian universe "is the worst city in the world if you are a man."
-The community has quietly flown under the radar of the public for some time now, only being publicized by right wing publication Breitbart,who deemed the movement the "Sexodous," and Info Wars, a website run by conspiracy theorist Alex Jones.
+According to MGTOW.com, the epicenter of men going their own way is Toronto because the center of the Canadian universe "is the worst city in the world if you are a man."
+The community has quietly flown under the radar of the public for some time now, only being publicized by right wing publication Breitbart, who deemed the movement the "Sexodous," and Info Wars, a website run by conspiracy theorist Alex Jones.
 (Both articles had a significant anti-feminist lean.)

 An Infowars video on the subject